chiabs/tp/docs/UserGuide.md

 ### Adding a patient : `add`

-Adds a patient to the address book.
+Adds a patient to Hospify.

 Format: `add n/NAME ic/S1234567A p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`